 - Forgetting the Zero Placeholder: Always include zero as a placeholder for missing terms in the polynomial.

 - Incorrect Sign of the Divisor's Root: Make sure to use the correct sign for the divisor's root.
-For example, if dividing by (x + 3), use -3 in the synthetic division.
+As an example, if dividing by (x + 3), use -3 in the synthetic division.

 - Arithmetic Errors: Double-check your multiplication and addition to avoid mistakes.